Breathing For Freedivers (Part 1)

-In the last couple of months, I noticed that even some Freediving professionals are not completely understanding how breathing control in humans happens.
-And be honest, while I was writing this article I found out that I was not 100 % correct as well.
+Over the last couple of months, I have noticed that even some Freediving professionals do not entirely understand how breathing control in freedivers works.
+And be honest, while I was writing this article, I found out that I was not 100% correct either.

-Hopefully, this article helps you to understand better what exactly happens with your respiratory system when you hold your breath.
-And if you find any mistake here – feel free to correct me – I am still learning as well!
+Hopefully, this post helps you to understand better what exactly happens with your respiratory system when you hold your breath.
+And if you find any mistake here, feel free to correct me – I am still learning as well!

-As any other Freediving school, we are teaching about breathing control on our Freediving courses, but here I tried to put a little bit more details.
+At Kaizen Freediving, we teach breathing control on our Freediving courses, but here I put more details about the topic.

-To start with – we have two different types of chemoreceptors which are detecting chemical changes in our body and sending signals to our respiratory center within Pons and Medulla Oblongata (both located in the brainstem), from where impulses send to our external intercostal muscles and diaphragm, to change the volume and frequency of our breathing (or cause “urge to breath” if you are holding your breath).
+To understand better breathing control for Freedivers, we start with the basics.
+We have two types of chemoreceptors, which detect chemical changes in our body and send signals to the respiratory centre.
+From the respiratory centre, impulses are sent to our external intercostal muscles and diaphragm, to change the volume and frequency of our breathing (or cause “urge to breathe” if you are holding your breath).

-We can divide these receptors into 2 categories
+We can divide these receptors into two categories

-1. Central chemoreceptors.
 Why “central”?
-Because these receptors are part of our central nervous system and literally part of our brain (located inside Pons and Medulla Oblongata).
-Since these receptors are not inside blood vessels, they are responding to high CO2/H+ not within the blood, but within cerebrospinal fluid (CSF), which separated from the blood vessels by the blood-brain barrier (BBB).
+These receptors are part of our central nervous system and the brain (located inside the Pons and the Medulla Oblongata).
+Since these receptors are not inside blood vessels, they respond to high CO2/H+ not within the blood, but within cerebrospinal fluid (CSF), which is separated from the blood vessels by the blood-brain barrier (BBB).

 Let’s make an example.
-You hold your breath for a few minutes.
-Amount of CO2 increases in your blood, the amount of H+ also increase creating low pH (respiratory acidosis).
-H+ doesn’t diffuse through BBB, but CO2 does.
-This CO2 bonds with water inside CSF and produce H+, an increased amount of which is going to be detected by central chemoreceptors.
+A freediver holds his breath for a few minutes.
+As the amount of CO2 increases in his blood, the amount of H+ also increases, creating a low pH (respiratory acidosis).
+H+ doesn’t diffuse through the BBB, but CO2 does.
+This CO2 bonds with water inside the CSF and produces H+, an increased amount of which is detected by central chemoreceptors.

 CO2+H20↔H2CO3↔HCO3+H+

-Recently I learned that lactate has an impact on this process as well.
-Lactate, which is produced during anaerobic energy production, in a form of lactic acid, can go through BBB where it brakes down to lactate and H+, which eventually lead to the activation of central chemoreceptors.
+The level of lactate has an impact on this process as well.
+Lactate, produced during anaerobic energy production, in the form of lactic acid, can cross the BBB, where it breaks down into lactate and H+, eventually leading to the activation of central chemoreceptors.

-Eventually, central receptors can desensitize and this is why we have the potential to become less sensitive to high H+ over some period of training with exposure to a high CO2 (whether it is a breath hold training or some form of HIIT).
+Eventually, central chemoreceptors can desensitise, which is why we have the potential to become less sensitive to high H+ over a period of training with exposure to a high CO2 (whether it is a CO2 tolerance training or some form of high-intensity interval training).

-1. Peripheral chemoreceptors.
-They are not part of the central nervous system (instead, they are an extension of the peripheral nervous system) and located inside aorta (largest artery of the human body).
-More specifically – inside the aortic and carotid body.
-Interesting fact – here we have one of the highest blood flow in a human body.
+They are not part of the central nervous system (instead, they are an extension of the peripheral nervous system) and are located inside the aorta (the largest artery of the human body).
+More specifically, inside the aortic and carotid bodies.
+Interesting fact – here we have one of the highest blood flows in the human body.

 regulation-of-respiration-14-728

-Chemoreceptors inside aortic body sensitive to the change of partial pressure of CO2 and O2.
-If there is a change – they send the signal to Medulla Oblangata via Vagus nerve.
+Chemoreceptors inside the aortic body are sensitive to the change of partial pressure of CO2 and O2.
+If there is a change, they send the signal to the Medulla Oblangata via the Vagus nerve.

-Chemoreceptors inside carotid body sensitive to change of partial pressure of CO2/O2 and change of pH (metabolic change, due to high lactate production for example).
-And if there is a significant change – send the signal to the respiratory center via Glossopharyngeal nerve.
+Chemoreceptors inside the carotid body are sensitive to changes in the partial pressure of CO2/O2 and changes in pH (metabolic changes, due to high lactate production, for example).
+And if there is a significant change, send the signal to the respiratory centre via the Glossopharyngeal nerve.

 The main function of peripheral chemoreceptors (glomus cells) is control of pO2 (in contrast with central chemoreceptors, where the main trigger is a change of pCO2/H+).
-As I said early, they also sensitive to the change of pCO2/H+ but secondary.
+As I said earlier, they are also sensitive to changes in pCO2/H+, but these are secondary.
 It means that the sensitivity of these receptors to the low pO2 is greater when pCO2/H+ is high.

-Activation of peripheral chemoreceptors are low when the partial pressure of O2 is close to the normal (100 mmHg), but when it is going below 60 mmHg the activity increases rapidly due to a decrease of hemoglobin-oxygen saturation.
+Activation of peripheral chemoreceptors is low when the partial pressure of O2 is close to the normal (100 mmHg), but when it is below 60 mmHg, the activity increases rapidly due to a decrease in haemoglobin-oxygen saturation.

 Peripheral receptors are not desensitized over time.